Florida Avenue

-Florida Avenue is a major street in Washington, D.C.
+Florida Avenue is a major street in Washington, D.C., United States.
 It was originally named Boundary Street, because it formed the northern boundary of the Federal City under the 1791 L'Enfant Plan.
 With the growth of the city beyond its original borders, Boundary Street was renamed Florida Avenue in 1890.

 History

 On July 9, 1790, Congress passed the Residence Act, which approved the creation of a national capital on the Potomac River.
 The exact location was to be selected by President George Washington, who chose a portion of the states of Maryland and Virginia on January 24, 1791.
 Originally, government officials did not foresee that the city of Washington would expand to fill the boundaries of the entire District of Columbia.
 The "Federal City", or City of Washington, originally lay within an area bounded by Boundary Street (northwest and northeast), 15th Street Northeast, East Capitol Street, the Anacostia River, the Potomac River, and Rock Creek.